itszhili/Large-language-model-based-analysis-of-code-revision-histories-for-refactoring-detection/README.md

 # LLM-Based Analysis of Code Revision Histories for Refactoring Detection

-A research project that leverages Large Language Models (LLMs) — including **GPT-4** and **LLaMA 2** — to detect and classify software refactorings in Python project revision histories.
+A research project that leverages Large Language Models (LLMs) — including **GPT-4** and **Llama 2** — to detect and classify software refactorings in Python project revision histories.

 ---